sagarjain2030/Udacity_CV_Course/2AL1_Images_as_Functions/notes.md

 ### Project/Code/Tutorials that can be done:
 - For any given grayscale image, print a surface with x and y as coordinates and gray scale value as value.
+- Write a function to convert given matrix to quantized matrix with given min and max values.([notebook](2A_L1_Image_As_Function.ipynb))
+- Load and Display Dolphin.png.
+Print its size and datatype.